Differential forms on log canonical spaces in positive characteristic: The characteristic zero Extension Theorem revisited

 \subsection{Residue and restriction sequences}

-First of all, we need to have the results of \cref{res dlt} at our disposal in this setting.
+We need to have the results of \cref{res dlt} at our disposal in this setting.
 These are, to a large extent, already contained in~\cite[Sec.~11]{GKKP11} and~\cite[Sec.~6]{Gra12}.
-For the part that is missing, the argument is analogous to the one in \cref{res dlt} of this paper.
-Hence we only give the final statements, with no indication of proof.
+Hence we only give a sketch of the proof.

 \begin{thm}[Residue sequence] Let $(X, D)$ be a dlt \cC-pair and $P \subset \rd D.$ an irreducible component.
 Setting $P^c \defn \Diff P{D-P}$, the pair $(P, P^c)$ is again a dlt \cC-pair, and the following holds: For any integer $r \ge 1$, there is a sequence